JessicaBunyan/HeliosX/README.md

 ### Why "Yes" | "No" instead of boolean?

 1. Extensible for other questions with multiple choice answers
 2. Avoids the "ternary boolean" situation with a nullable boolean.
-Will avoid any issues where undefined is incorrectly considered the same as `false` due to truthiness concerns
+Will avoid any issues where undefined is incorrectly considered the same as `false` due to thoughtless truthiness checks

 ### What compromises were made for speed of delivery?